-Basic combination lock (one-dial) – This type uses a three-digit code that consists of numbers only.
-It is sometimes resettable.
-These padlocks are cheap but prone to cracking
+Basic combination lock (one-dial) – This type of combination lock uses a three-digit code that consists of numbers only.
+These padlocks are cheap and sometimes resettable but prone to cracking.

-Resettable Combination Padlocks (three-dial) – The user sets code which consists of letters, numbers, or both.
-Codes can be rest.
+Resettable combination padlocks (three-dial) – The user sets the code that consists of letters, numbers, or both.
+Codes can be reset.

-Resettable Combination Padlocks (four or five-dial) – Just like the previous type, the 4 or 5-dial combination padlocks requires the user to set the code, uses letters, numbers or both, and the code can be changed.
-However, this type has a larger number of possible combination that the 3-dial type.
+Resettable combination padlocks (four or five-dial) – Just like the previous type, the 4 or 5-dial combination padlocks require the user to set the code.
+It uses letters, numbers, or both, and the code can be changed.
+However, this type has a larger number of possible combinations than the 3-dial type.

-To open this type of padlock, all you need to do is turning the large knob.
-The code comes with the padlock, although you can set it.
-Some of the padlocks even come with a manual for setting the code, if it is an option.
-Once you have set the combination, you can use this type of lock with a chain or on a locker.
+The code comes with the 1-dial padlock, although you can set it.
+Some of them even come with a manual for setting the code.
+Once you have set the combination, you can use it with a chain or on a locker.
 The shackle passes through an opening.

-To open the padlock, you are needed to enter the combination set and then spin the dial to the right to stop the arrow on the first number.
-Spin the dial back to left, stopping the arrow on the second number.
+To open the combination padlock, you then need to enter the combination and spin the dial to the right to stop the arrow on the first number.
+Spin the dial back to the left, stopping the arrow on the second number.
 Eventually, spin it back to the right stopping the arrow on the third number.
-Then the padlock snaps open.
+Then the padlock will snap open.

 You employ the same technique as in the 1-Dial padlock.
 Slide the shackle over or around the item to secure it.
-This type of locks is similar to the locks found on briefcases.
-That is, once you set the code, the lock is unlocked by properly lining numbers in order.
+This type of combination lock is similar to the locks found on briefcases.
+Once you set the code, the lock is unlocked by properly lining the numbers in order.
 Each dial consists of a set list of letters or dials.
 The code is the arrangement of those numbers or digits.
 Once you have lined up the set dials, the shackle clicks open.